-Table 13: Creating, Deleting, and Using Data Spaces. (continued) Function Type of data space A problem state, key 8 - F program: A supervisor state or key 0-7 program: Add entries to the PASN-AL Can add entries for a SCOPE=SINGLE data space if its PASN-AL is the same as the PASN- AL of the owner's home address space.
+Table 13.
+Creating, Deleting, and Using Data Spaces (continued) Function Type of data space A problem state, key 8 - F program: A supervisor state or key 0-7 program: Add entries to the PASN-AL created the data space, and SCOPE=SINGL the data space is not already PASN-AL is the Can add entries for a SCOPE=SINGLE data space if its PASN-AL is the same as the PASN- AL of the owner's home address space.
 SCOPE=ALL SCOPE=COMMON Cannot add entries.
 Can add entries for a SCOPE=ALL and a SCOPE=COMMON data space.
 Access a data space through a DU-AL or PASN- AL SCOPE=SINGLE SCOPE=ALL SCOPE=COMMON Can access a data space through an access list if the entry for the data space exists and the program has the ALET.
 Data space storage is subject to storage key and fetch protection.
 Can access a data space through an access list if the entry for the data space exists and the program has the ALET.
 Data space storage is subject to storage key and fetch protection.